Model#

 m = Container()

-In most cases, calling the solve function of your model without any parameters is sufficient.
+In most cases, calling the solve function without any parameters is sufficient.
 In this scenario, the default solver depending on the problem type, default options will be used.
-But for users who requires a higher level of control can set the solver to be used, general options and solver specific options.
+However, users who require more control can specify the solver, general options, and solver-specific options.
 All installed solvers on your system can be queried by running the following command:

 gamspy list solvers